devanshamin/devanshamin/README.md

 I'm a software engineer with focus in ML/AI.

-- 🔭 Founding ML engineer at a Stealth AI Startup.
+- 🔭 Founding ML engineer at [NeuralLens](https://neurallens.ai/).
 Previously worked at a Biotech company as an AI engineer for 3+ years.
 - 💬 Ask me about Python, Software Engineering, and Machine/Deep learning.

 <!--